 What is Buttermilk Brine and Why It Works

-At its core, a buttermilk brine is simply a liquid mixture used to soak chicken before cooking.
-The base ingredient—buttermilk—has been used for generations in Southern kitchens because of its unique ability to tenderize meat without drying it out.
-Unlike acidic marinades made with vinegar or citrus juice, buttermilk is mildly acidic, which means it breaks down muscle fibers slowly and gently.
+Buttermilk brine is a liquid mixture used to soak chicken before cooking.
+Unlike acidic marinades made with vinegar or citrus juice, buttermilk is mildly acidic (pH 4.4-4.6), which means it breaks down muscle fibers slowly and gently without making the chicken mushy.

 Mechanism | Effect on Chicken |